pancsta/asyncmachine-go/pkg/pubsub/README.md

 [`cd /`](/README.md)

 > [!NOTE]
-> **asyncmachine-go** is a batteries-included graph control flow library (AOP, actor, state-machine).
+> **asyncmachine-go** is a batteries-included graph control flow library (AOP, actor model, state-machine).

-**/pkg/pubsub** is a trustful decentralized synchronization network for asyncmachine-go.
+**/pkg/pubsub** is a trustful and decentralized synchronization network for asyncmachine-go.
 Each peer exposes several state machines, then starts gossiping about them and other ones known to him.
 Remote state machines are then visible to other peers as `/pkg/rpc.LocalWorker`.
 PubSub can be used to match Clients with Workers from [/pkg/node](/pkg/node/README.md).